 The rise in third-party litigation finance has impacted the character of patent portfolios for monetization as well as settlement dynamics.

 Since 2019, RPX has reported on the practices of a new breed of NPEs—one with sufficient resources to acquire relatively robust portfolios of patents for assertion in expensive, often multi-front, and potentially protracted enforcement campaigns.
 Now, with the litigation finance industry flush with capital amid the COVID-19 pandemic, and with a number of third-party backed campaigns maturing, the effects of litigation finance on the patent space are becoming apparent.

 Litigation funding is typically provided on a nonrecourse basis; that is, the funder collects a return on its investment only in the event of a successful outcome.
 If a funded plaintiff fails to recover in litigation, that plaintiff is generally not obligated to repay the funds advanced for the litigation.
 This model reduces the payout received by a successful litigant; however, it also significantly mitigates the financial risk that comes with filing litigation.

 Given that a nonrecourse funding arrangement comes with the risk of a total loss for the investor, litigation funders spend substantial time and effort evaluating the patents for assertion.
-As litigation finance continues to permeate the patent space, the quality of the assets asserted by third-party funded NPEs may reflect a high level of due diligence and portfolio selection.
+As litigation finance continues to permeate the patent space, the character of the assets asserted by third-party funded NPEs may reflect additional due diligence and portfolio selection.